 For the first year after relocation, many families were left in tents without enough supplies to survive.
 Library and Archives Canada

 In Cape Hope, a man sits outside a tent playing a guitar.Library and Archives Canada

-The photographer attached a note to this image, stating that one of the Inuit men was impressed by the cleanliness of his shack, compared to his other experiences.Library and Archives Canada
+The photographer attached a note to this image, stating that one of the Inuit men was impressed by the cleanliness of his shack.Library and Archives Canada

 An Inuit family relocated from Dundas Harbour to Craig Harbour registers their new address with the postmaster.Library and Archives Canada

 A man poses with his identification number on a placard.
 Pond Inlet.
 1945.

 All Inuit people were required to be registered with — and to wear — an Eskimo Identification Number (E number).
 The government used these numbers, rather than names, to identify the Inuit.Library and Archives Canada

 25 of 42